 Owned by The Matthew of Bristol Trust, the modern Matthew is a fabulous and faithful reconstruction of the boat used by the explorer John Cabot when he discovered Newfoundland in 1497.

 The stunning replica was built here in Bristol to mark the 500th anniversary of Cabot's voyage, and upon her completion, she set sail to reconstruct Cabot's original journey.
 On this historic journey in 1997, The Matthew followed the same course to Newfoundland as John Cabot had in 1497, carrying the same number of crew members and taking exactly the same amount of time to complete the crossing.
 On 24 June 1997, The Matthew was welcomed into port at Bonavista, Canada by Queen Elizabeth II.

-Today, when not in Bristol Harbour, the sails are unfurled and the ship continues to explore the exciting wild seas around the British isles and Northern Europe - creating a spectacle wherever she ventures.
+Today, when not moored in Bristol Harbour, the sails are unfurled, and the ship continues to explore the exciting wild seas around the British Isles and Northern Europe – creating a spectacle wherever she ventures.